 - If icons are applied (or not), this style should be used consistently for a group of buttons.

 - For buttons with text labels, use a minimum button width of 96px and the standard button height.
 Don't use narrow, short, or tall buttons with text labels.

 - If the same button appears in more than one window, use the same label and access key.
 Locate them in approximately the same place in each window.

 - Use title style capitalization for the label.

 - Use a verb or verb phrase for the title of a push button.

-This page was last modified on 5 February 2019, at 16:39.
-Content is available under Creative Commons License SA 4.0
+This page was last edited on 5 February 2019, at 16:39.
+Content is available under Creative Commons License SA 4.0 unless otherwise noted.